dwmkerr/dwmkerr.com/dwmkerr.com/content/post/2026/ralph-wiggum-loop/index.md

 ### Ralph Wiggum vs a Tedious Task

-My team had been wanting to move a large feature from our open source project [Ark](https://github.com/mckinsey/agents-at-scale-ark) (a Kubernetes based agentic toolkit).
+My team had been wanting to move a large feature from our open source project [Ark](https://github.com/mckinsey/agents-at-scale-ark) (a Kubernetes based agentic toolkit) to our [marketplace](https://github.com/mckinsey/agents-at-scale-marketplace) of smaller modules.
 This means deleting a lot of code, eliminating tests, removing docs and cross references, screenshots, and so on.
 It's kind of tedious - remove stuff, test, rinse and repeat.
 Claude would probably one-shot it well given how [many integration tests and verifications we have as specs](https://github.com/mckinsey/agents-at-scale-ark/tree/main/tests).
 But I decided this was a good way to show off Ralph's style.

 When we're adding code, we try to be rigorous.
 Specs, red/green tests, docs, skills to follow architectural patterns and so on.
 Reasonably careful orchestration, and a good amount of discussion if needed.
 Eliminating code is more straightforward.

 ## Running the Loop

 We need to eliminate code from low-level operators, a CLI, two SDKs, docs, tests, deployments, pipelines, specs.
-This will be an awesome PR when done -stacks of lines deleted.
-It's going to be moved into our [marketplace](https://github.com/mckinsey/agents-at-scale-marketplace) as we're aiming for smaller and more targeted modules.
+We don't need to one shot it, we could quite easily ask the agent "remove a chunk, then stop and test" and then have it repeat this process.

 Here's the loop (slightly simplified, [ralph-loop.sh](./ralph-loop.sh) is the original):